HamsterKaget/HamsterKaget/README.md

 <hr>

-##  はじめまして -> Radja Aulia Al Ramdani a.k.a HamsterKaget
+##  Hola my name is Radja Aulia Al Ramdani a.k.a HamsterKaget

 ### Im 15 Y.O and im a software engineer